 If you were hoping Apple would slim down the bezels on its successor to the iPhone XR, think again.
 Yes, the design is still a tremendous improvement over phones like the iPhone 8, but the front of the iPhone 11 is unchanged from 2018.
 A thick and uniform bezel surrounds the 6.1-inch screen and there’s the same wide notch at the top, carrying the TrueDepth camera and sensors for Face ID.

 It’s not the perfect size — that’s the 5.8-inch iPhone 11 Pro — but it’s not as unwieldy as the iPhone 11 Pro Max.
 The scale of the iPhone 11 marks a good middle ground for people who want a big screen but still want to manage the phone in one hand.
-But it can be tricky trying to reach the back button, which is often on the top left corner — and that’s coming from someone with large hands.
+It can be tricky trying to reach the back button, which is often on the top left corner, and that’s coming from someone with large hands.

-The iPhone 11 feels substantial, and the glossy glass back isn’t as slippery as the matte finish on the Pro models.
-That said, you’ll still want a case; it’s not as durable as the Pro models because it’s made of aluminum and not stainless steel.
+This iPhone feels substantial, and the glossy glass back isn’t as slippery as the matte finish on the Pro models.
+That said, you’ll want a case.
+It’s not as durable as the Pro models because it’s made of aluminum and not stainless steel.
 It does have an IP68 water resistance rating, so it can survive up to 2 meters underwater for up to 30 minutes.